salimazak/salimazak.github.io/_pages/about.md

 ---
 permalink: /
-title: "Biography"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Salim Azak is a Lecturer at the Structural and Earthquake Engineering Laboratory in the Department of Civil Engineering at Middle East Technical University.
 He holds a Ph.D. from the [RACLAB](https://raclab.org/) of Electrical and Electronics Engineering at [Konya Technical University](https://www.ktun.edu.tr/en/Universite/AnaSayfa), supervised by [Prof. Akif Durdu](https://ktun.edu.tr/tr/Universite/PersonelBilgi?prsnl=Lf2Y6O7yzgev56OW8aYYhFJ8fVJTwu9EnIcMFc5Oynw%3D).
-His doctoral thesis focused on self-driving cars.
+His doctoral thesis focused on vision-based driving for autonomous vehicles.

-His research interests include end-to-end autonomous driving systems, depth estimation, driving scene segmentation, and multi-task learning.
-His expertise also extends to critical areas such as visual SLAM, localization, state estimation, and visual odometry.
+His research focuses on the intersection of robotics and computer vision, emphasizing sensor-based control systems.
+His primary interests lie in extracting meaningful information from visual data to facilitate robot navigation.
+Additionally, he explores the fusion of visual, inertial, and LiDAR sensors to enhance navigation accuracy.
+Within this scope, his work covers end-to-end autonomous driving systems, autonomous flight systems, depth estimation, scene segmentation, and multi-task learning.
+His expertise further extends to critical areas such as state estimation, localization, visual SLAM, and visual odometry.

-Dr. Azak is also an Associate Editor at [IEEE Robotics and Automation Letters](https://www.ieee-ras.org/publications/ra-l).
+Dr. Azak is also an Associate Editor at [IEEE Robotics and Automation Letters (RA-L)](https://www.ieee-ras.org/publications/ra-l).

 # News
 {% include twitter-timeline.html %}